msultan-arhamsoft/devops-frontend/README.md

 - This docker-compose file contains the configurations for services nginx, frontend, backend, and mongodb.
 - Visit the http://localhost and you should see the default page of the frontend.
 - In this page you can create and view the ToDos.

+## Phase 2 submission.
+- Main branch has the latest code for Jenkinsfile and github workflows files for CI/CD